Gas Detection Training - Course Dates

 Issued through RTO Safety Training, RTO #40992

-This programme is conducted on the last Tuesday from 8:30am to 2pm.
-If you have a number of people requiring this training, we may be able to set up a specific training time for you, either at our site or yours.
+Please call for training availability 02 9892 3370.
+If you have a number of people requiring this training, we can set up a specific training time for you, either at our site or yours.

 We suggest that attendees bring the company’s gas monitor for specific hands on training.
-Otherwise we use the GX2009, IMPACT & MICROCLIP GAS MONITORS and re-enforce the standard operating steps taken in the use of all gas monitors.
+Otherwise we use the Altair 4x, IMPACT & MICROCLIP GAS MONITORS and re-enforce the standard operating steps taken in the use of all gas monitors.

 The course fee is $265pp